userdyk-github/userdyk-github.github.io/_posts/PL03/PL03-Topic02/2019-08-13-PL03-Topic02-TensorFlow.md

 - Supervised Learning
   - Linear Regression as a Supervised Learning Method
+  - Linear Regression Through Vector Space Approach
+  - Hyperplanes and Linear Classifiers
 - Unsupervised Learning
 - Optimization Techniques for Machine Learning
+  - Gradient Descent
+  - Gradient Descent for a Multivariate Cost Function
+  - Steepest Descent
+  - Stochastic Gradient Descent
+  - Newton’s Method
 - Constrained Optimization Problem
+  - Principal Component Analysis
+    - When Will PCA Be Useful in Data Reduction?
+    - How Do You Know How Much Variance Is Retained by the Selected Principal Components?
+  - Singular Value Decomposition
+  - Regularization
+  - Regularization Viewed as a Constraint Optimization Problem

 ---

 ### ***A Few Important Topics in Machine Learning***